HeleneRL/Master_Thesis_DAS_cable_inversion/Singapore_inversion_pipeline/README.md

 first-pass output and tighten `prior_sigma_xy` and the control-point density in the config for the second run.

-OBS! you have to change the lat/lon column names as I was stupid enough to call it shift between lat and lat_deg between input outout, change the output to what the input expect.
+OBS! you have to change the lat/lon column names when moving the updated cable estimate from being an output to being a prior.
+The prior should be lat/lon/depth, the output cable has column names lat_deg, lon_deg, h_m..upsi hahha

 ## Notes

 - This is only a subset of the code that was developed and tested during the master thesis.
-If you think something is missing or you are struggeling with the code, feel free to reach out on mail.
+If you think something is missing or you are struggeling with the code, feel free to reach out on email.